AY2122S1-CS2103T-F13-2/tp/docs/DeveloperGuide.md

 ### ViewSchedule Feature

 #### Implications on representation of `Task` objects
-The `viewSchedule` command introduced a need for certain Tasks, specifically future occurrences of recurring tasks, to be visible to the user only when this command is called.
+The `viewSchedule` command introduced a need for certain tasks, specifically future occurrences of recurring tasks, to be visible to the user only when this command is called.
 Such temporary tasks need to be not visible once the next command is entered.

 To achieve this functionality, `Task` objects had to be refactored into`RealTask` and `GhostTask` objects as shown in the diagram below.